treipatru/hensomerce/readme.md

 ### What's Next
 This software was never intended to achieve a polished product state but rather to be decently functional.
 Additionally it was a way to further explore Vue and to have a look at the Chrome extension API.
 The extension is fully functional albeit missing some (non-critical) features.
 It is currently not in active development but it might be updated if time allows.
 Some of the possible improvements that could be done:

-* NEW - Drag and drop support to rearrange items.
+* [ ] Drag and drop support to rearrange items.
 Drag and drop support is already implemented (draggabilly / commented out) but it needs state saving and restoring.
-* FIX - The chrome listeners for bookmark changes should be moved to a separate script that is run permanently in the background instead of just on the new tab page.
-This was an architectural mistake that should have been foreseen from the beginning 🙈
+* [ ] The chrome listeners for bookmark changes should be moved to a separate script that is run permanently in the background instead of just on the new tab page.
-* NEW - Fix order of items in a list and add listener for items reordered in the Chrome UI.
-Right now the order is not necessarily the same as in the UI but is rather given by how the data is stored by Chrome.
+* [ ] Fix order of items in a list and add listener for items reordered in the Chrome UI.
+Right now the order is given by how the data is stored by Chrome.
+* [ ] Add support to change color of list header
+* [ ] Fix svg scale issue on transition

 ### Build
 `npm run watch` - development build